Skip to main content

 Property Renovation Tip for Bromley Homeowners

 Many Bromley properties built before 1940 have solid 9-inch brick walls without cavity insulation.
-When renovating, we recommend internal wall insulation (25-50mm PIR board) to improve energy efficiency without altering the external appearance — important in conservation areas.
+When renovating, we recommend internal wall insulation (25-50mm PIR board) to improve energy efficiency without altering the external appearance, important in conservation areas.
 Victorian terraces in BR1 often have original lime plaster that should be repaired with lime-based materials, not modern gypsum, to maintain breathability and prevent trapped moisture.

-What a Bromley property renovation typically covers
+What a full property renovation covers in BR1 and BR2

 Property Renovation in Bromley: What's Included